DomCarv/custom-theme/README.md

     Plugins
 -------------------------------------------------------

-This theme comes with plugins that are required for all builds.
+This theme includes plugins that are required for all web builds.
 Plugins are listed below;

  Required
  - Elementor